SoftwareAG/webMethods-io-examples/cumulocity-s3/readme.md

 # Cumulocity > WebMethods > AWS S3
-In this example we weill send IoT logs from webMethods to AWS S3
+In this example we will send IoT logs from webMethods to AWS S3

 ## Prerequisites
 I. AWS instance running with an available S3 bucket, Access Key and Secret Key will be required when registering Access to your AWS enviroment